Omoidaseru Koi wo Shiyō

 "Omoidaseru Koi wo Shiyō" (思い出せる恋をしよう) is the fifth single by Japanese idol group STU48, released on September 2, 2020.
 Yumiko Takino and Momoka Rissen served as lead performers for the title song.
 The title song is the first one to feature the second generation trainees, who debuted in December 2019.
 It topped the Japanese music charts in its release week.

 Production and release

 The title song was released with two different lineups for all 21 full members, led by Yumiko Takino, and 23 trainees, led by Momoka Rissen.
-It is the first one in the AKB48 Group to have the music video produced in two versions, filmed at the Mitarai preservation district in Kure, Hiroshima and representing the "past" and "present", in which the second generation trainees and the full members portrayed the high school and adult versions of the same group of people.
+It is the first one in the AKB48 Group to have the music video produced in two versions, filmed at the Mitarai preservation district in Ōsakishimojima and representing the "past" and "present", in which the second generation trainees and the full members portrayed the high school and adult versions of the same group of people.
 The two music videos were included on the Limited Edition releases, while a combined version was published on YouTube on July 23.